andizq/discminer/template/README.rst

 Here is a quick view of selected channel maps from this disc and tracer,

 .. image:: ../images/channel_maps_data.png
-   :width: 500
+   :width: 800

 Mining scripts
 ==============

 Now, in the ``../_mining`` folder you will find several scripts that will guide you through the analysis of the structure and dynamics of the disc.
-Those scripts are adapted to read metadata for the disc of interest from a parameter file generated automatically from command line as follows,
+Those scripts are adapted for reading metadata of the disc of interest from a parameter file generated automatically from command line as follows,

 .. code-block:: bash